ChanderG/clearwater-guide/README.md

 Firstly, we need to load some numbers that'll be used in the tests.
 Run:
 ```
-./scripts/load-numbers.sh <namespace>
+./scripts/load-numbers.sh <namespace> [<number of numbers>]
 ```
 Note that this takes some time to run.
+Ensure that you have double the numbers as calls, as each call needs a sender and reciever number.

 Look at this script to understand what's happening under the hood and to customize it.
 The actual process is inside another script, to be found in `stresstest_env/create-numbers.sh` that is copied inside one a Homestead pod and run locally there.